SamuelYvon/netifaces-2/README.md

 - The `gateways` API is only working if your system has a `/proc/net/route` file
 - The `windows` API is non-functional

-The following section is taken from the origin netifaces:

 ## 2. Usage

 For now the API is the same as the original `netifaces`, so please refer to [it](https://github.com/al45tair/netifaces).